 Eighth grade mathematics is a pre-algebra course that pursues a deeper and more extensive development of numbers, fractions, and decimals.
 New skills are developed in integers, percent's, proportional reasoning, metric and customary measurement, and probability and statistics.
 The broad area of geometry is investigated through vocabulary, construction, perimeter, area, surface area, and volume.
 A major emphasis carried through all studies is problem solving from an algebraic stand point and cooperative learning.
 The appropriate graphing technology will be used.

-Pre-AP Algebra I Course#: 02220175
+Honors Algebra I Course#: 02220175

-Prerequisite: Pre-AP 7th Grade Math
+1 year Prerequisite: Honors 7th Grade Math